alexong7/Intro-AI-CS472/README.md

 ## Project Description
 Python 8-puzzle solver using A* algorithm with Manhattan and Hamming distances as heuristics
 Evaluation of time and space complexity through mean and standard deviation of runtime and expanded nodes of a 100 puzzles run
+> Please go to our documentation for more details
 > Start the program via IDE or directly from main.py